 In January 2023, we announced a strategic restructuring and reorganization of the Company to further leverage our strong position in the U.S. television ecosystem and propel our growth across new distribution platforms and emerging media marketplaces.
 Lisa Knutson was named chief operating officer, assuming responsibility for the Local Media and Scripps Networks operating divisions, and was tasked with leading the Company's restructuring efforts.
 The restructuring created a leaner and more agile operating structure through the centralization of certain services and the consolidation of layers of management across our operating businesses and corporate office.
-We currently anticipate this effort will result in more than \$40 million in annual savings, of which \$20 million of the annualized savings was achieved by the end of 2023.
-We currently anticipate our restructuring efforts to be substantially completed by the middle of 2024.
+The restructuring effort was substantially completed by the end of the 2024 second quarter and has resulted in more than \$40 million in annual savings, of which \$20 million of the annualized savings was achieved by the end of 2023.